nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 - The application currently does not support scheduling subsections so that they can be completed on different days.
 #### Possible Solution
 - One possible solution is to allocate the main task's effort level to the subsection and allow the subsection to be one of a simple task, deadline or event.
 The scheduling algorithm will allocate big tasks by putting them across different days with different subsections on each day.
-- The new `subsection` command will look something like `subsection n/homework d/cs2109s [E/20] [D/DEADLINE] [F/FROM DATE] [T/TO DATE]`.
+- The new `subsection` command will look something like `subsection n/NAME [d/DESCRIPTION] [E/EFFORT LEVEL] [D/DEADLINE] [F/FROM DATE] [T/TO DATE]`.
 If the effort level is not specified, then the effort level of the main task will be evenly distributed among the subsections.
 - The `schedule` command will still look like `schedule E/EFFORT D/DATE` but the result will be the parent tasks along with only part of the subsections that is set to be completed on that day.
 - For example, if the task list only contains a parent task that has an effort level of 50, with two subsections called "homework A" and "homework B" with 25 effort level each, when the user enters `schedule E/25 D/2023-05-04` and today is 2023-05-04, the displayed result will only be the parent task and the subsection "homework A".
 If the user enters `schedule E/25 D/2023-05-05` then, the same parent task with subsection "homework B" will be displayed.
+- The effort level will be checked when user creates a subsection because user may enter an effort level that is higher than the main task's effort level.
+If the user specifies an effort level for a subsection, and the new total effort level of subsections is smaller than or equal to the effort level of the main task, the remaining effort level of a main task will just belong to the main task and the main task will be scheduled again on some day without any subsection.
+The same checks will happen if the user edits the subsection's effort level, i.e. making sure that the total effort level is smaller than the main task's.
 - This method ensures that each subsection is treated as a somewhat individual task when scheduling, so that the main task's workload can be spread out.
 The scheduling algorithm will allocate the deadlines' subsections before the deadline date, even if that may result in the total effort on a certain date exceeding daily effort level.
 Also, the events' subsections should occur between the events' start and end time.
 - Moreover, allowing parent tasks to have deadlines and events as subsections will allow deadlines to be broken down into multiple deadlines and events to contain multiple events.
 Those components will be scheduled individually and displayed along with the parent tasks.
 This ensures that the user have more flexibility in handling subsections.

+#### Pros
+- This gives user more flexibility in terms of managing subsections, as the subsections can now take the type of deadlines and events.
+- User can now determine subsections' effort levels so that they can break down complex tasks better.

+#### Cons
+- This makes subsection unwieldy to add.
+- The user needs to calculate himself how he/she would like to arrange the effort levels.
+For example, if the current subsections' total effort level = main task's effort level, the user needs to plan well and reduce some subsections' effort level before increasing other subsections'.

-### 7.4 Enabling `sort` by subsection
+### 7.5 Enabling `sort` by subsection

-- The application currently does not support sorting subsections so that they can be completed on different days.
+- The application currently does not support sorting subsections.
 #### Possible Solution
 - One possible solution is to implement a `compareTo` function in the `Subtask` class.
 This is so that we can call `list.sort()` for the list of subsections in a task with a custom `compareTo` method.
 - The command will now look like `sort-sub INDEX`, where the index is the index of the main task in the task list currently displayed to the user.
-The result of the command will be that all the subsections of the selected parent task will be sorted.
+The result of the command will be all the subsections of the selected parent task sorted.
 The sorting will sort subsections in the order of simple task > deadlines > events, followed by the effort level of the subsections, breaking ties using the subsection names' alphabetical order.
 This order is similar to the main tasks' sorting method.
 - The result of the sorted subtasks will be displayed with new indexes inside the parent task.
 - To sort all the tasks, use `sort-sub all/` and the command will call the sorting function on the subsection list of each of the main tasks displayed.

+#### Pros
+- With sorting enabled, user will be able to see `SimpleTask`, `Event` and `Deadlines` being grouped together with same type of tasks.
+This gives user a better overview of what subsections are there.

+#### Cons
+- The sorting simply sorts the subsections according to their type and fields such as name and dates, it would not really benefit user in planning.

-### 7.5 Better error messages
+### 7.6 Better error messages

 - Currently, there are still some error messages that are not specific enough.
 For example, for the edit command, if the user enters an index that is out of bounds, i.e. the index is negative or the index is larger than the maximum index currently displayed in the list, the error message will be:
   ![text-wrap0](images/index-error.png)
 However, a more specific error would be `The index provided is invalid`.
 In the future, the error message will be changed to `The index provided is invalid` for index errors.
 - Moreover, there is another minor bug about index inputs when the user enters the index `0` in all sorts of commands, such as `delete`, `edit`, `subsection`, and `remove-subsection`.
 The error message will show each command's expected usage, such as the one shown in the example above.
 However, a more specific usage will still be `The index provided is invalid`, which will be the standard behaviour for index errors in the future.
+- Perhaps we can add an `IndexOutOfBoundsException` for all the above errors, such that when the catcher catches the exception, error message will always be `The index provided is invalid`.